natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

  c. *LULC_veg*: Contains the information on which AET equation to use (Eq.
 1 or 2).
 Values should be 1 for vegetated land use except wetlands, and 0 for all other land uses, including  wetlands, urban, water bodies, etc.

  d. *root_depth*: The maximum root depth for vegetated land use classes, given in integer millimeters.
 This is often given as the depth at which 95% of a vegetation type's root biomass occurs.
-We apply different equations for a few special cases where the generic Budyko curve approach is not appropriate.
+For land uses where the generic Budyko curve is not used (i.e. where evapotranspiration is calculated from Eq.
+2), rooting depth is not needed.
 In these cases, the rooting depth should be set to NA.

  e. :math:`K_c`: The plant evapotranspiration coefficient for each LULC class, used to obtain potential evapotranspiration by using plant physiological characteristics to modify the reference evapotranspiration, which is based on alfalfa.
 Coefficients should be multiplied by 1000, so that the final :math:`K_c` values given in the table are integers ranging between 1 and 1500.
 (Some crops evapotranspire more than alfalfa in some very wet tropical regions and where water is always available).